mrikirill/KTSynologyDDNSCloudflareMultidomain/README.md

 ## Why this project?

-The idea of this project is to provide a native agent for [Synology DSM](https://www.synology.com/en-global/dsm) and [SRM](https://www.synology.com/en-global/srm) devices ⚠️(read [here](#srm-support)) to update Cloudflare DNS records without requiring any dependencies.
+The idea of this project is to provide a native agent for [Synology DSM](https://www.synology.com/en-global/dsm) and [SRM](https://www.synology.com/en-global/srm) devices ([read SRM support first](#srm-support)) to update Cloudflare DNS records without requiring any dependencies.

 This project is based on [the original PHP version of the agent](https://github.com/mrikirill/SynologyDDNSCloudflareMultidomain) but is written in [Kotlin Native](https://kotlinlang.org/docs/native-overview.html) and does not require the JVM.
 The agent is a standalone executable file that doesn't rely on system dependencies, which is the main difference from the PHP version.
 Additionally, it includes unit tests covering the main logic of the agent.